 Answer: Bubble sort is a sorting algorithm with the worst time complexity O(n2).

-In bubble sort, we compare each element with its adjacent element and swap them if there are not in order.
-This is known as bubble sort because each time the comparison takes place between two elements which act like bubbles.
+In bubble sort, we compare each element with its adjacent element and swap them if they are not in the right order.
+The bubble sort got its name due to the fact that every time the comparison takes place between two elements, those elements act like bubbles.

-Question: What is notation is Data structure and how many types of notation are there?
+41. What is a notation in data structure and how many types of notation are there?

-Answer: In Data structure how we write an expression and how the operator is written along with the operands is decide by the notation, and in Data structure we have three types of notations.
+Answer: In the data structure, how we write an expression and how the operator is written along with the operands is decided by the notation.
+In general, we have three types of notations in the data structure.

-- Infix notation – In this notation operator is written between the operands e.g. A + B
+- Infix notation – In this notation, the operator is written between the operands, e.g. A + B.

-- postfix notation/reverse polish Notation – In this notation operator is written after the operands e.g. AB+
+- postfix notation/reverse polish Notation – In this notation, the operator is written after the operands, e.g. AB+.

-- Prefix notation/polish Notation – In this notation operator is written before the operands e.g. +AB
+- Prefix notation/polish Notation – In this notation, the operator is written before the operands, e.g. +AB.

-Answer: A linked is a collection of nodes where each node except the end one point to another node.
+Answer: A linked list is a collection of nodes in which each node points to another node, except for the node at the end.
 The first node of the linked list is known as Head and the last node is known as Tail.

-- Singly Linked List – In Singly linked list each node point to its success node except the last one, here the last node point to the NULL value.
+- Singly Linked List – In the Singly linked list, each node points to its successor node except the last one.
+Here the last node point to the NULL value.

-- Doubly Linked List – In this linked list each node contains two pointers, one point to the next node and other points to the previous node.
+- Doubly Linked List – In this linked list, each node contains two pointers, the first pointer points to the next node and the other points to the previous node.

-Answer: A Graph is a non-linear data structure which comprises of nodes and arcs, here node represents the vertices and arcs represent the edges.
-And, the arc act as a bridge between the two nodes or vertices.
+Answer: A graph is a non-linear data structure that comprises nodes and arcs.
+Here the node represents the vertices and arcs represent the edges.
+Also, the arc act as a bridge between the two nodes or vertices.

 Answer: Huffman’s algorithm is used for creating extended binary trees that have minimum weighted path lengths from the given weights.
 It makes use of a table that contains the frequency of occurrence for each data element.

-We require two stacks to form a queue like data structure, the first stack takes the element by push operation and once the stack is full we perform the pop operation on the first stack and simultaneously we use the push operation on the second stack and push all the popped element of the first stack into the second stack.
-So, when we pop from the second stack it will act as a queue, First Element which was pushed in the first stack will be popped first from the second stack.
+We require two stacks to form a queue-like data structure, the first stack takes the element by push operation, and once the stack is full, we perform the pop operation on the first stack.
+Also, we use the push operation on the second stack and push all the popped elements of the first stack into the second stack.
+So, when we pop from the second stack, it will act as a queue.
+The first element which was pushed in the first stack will be popped first from the second stack.

 Stack using Queue:

 With the help of two queues data structures, we can form a stack-like data structure.
-The first queue is used to insert the element in the queue and the second queue will store the popped elements of the first queue, that how the second queue will pop the last entered element first and the complete structure act as a stack data structure.
+The first queue is used to insert the element in the queue and the second queue will store the popped elements of the first queue.
+That is how the second queue will pop the last entered element first and the complete structure act as a stack data structure.

-- Divide and Conquer: In this, we try to divide the problem into small sub-problems and try to solve those small subproblems independently and then join them back.
+- Divide and Conquer: In this approach, we divide a problem into small sub-problems, solve those small subproblems independently, and then join them back.

-- Dynamic Programming: Dynamic programming is similar to the divide and conquer approach but there we solve all the subproblems together.
+- Dynamic Programming: Dynamic programming is similar to the divide and conquer approach, but in dynamic programming, we solve all the subproblems together.

 - Greedy Approach: In the Greedy approach, we try to solve the problem by choosing the best option.

-Answer: The interpolation search technique is a searching algorithm which is similar to the Binary search algorithm that divides the array into two parts, but here the interpolation does not divide the array into two equal half rather than it tries to divide the array from that position from where it can get near to the solution.
+Answer: The interpolation search technique is a searching algorithm that is similar to the Binary search algorithm, which divides the array into two parts.
+However, the interpolation does not divide the array into two equal half, rather it tries to divide the array from that position from where it can get near to the solution.

 The interpolation search technique uses both Divide and Conquer and Greedy Approaches.

-Question: How can you check a given Binary tree is a BST or not?
+49. How can you check if a given Binary tree is a BST or not?

-Answer: We perform the in-order traversal on the binary tree and store each visited element in an array and if we get a sorted array then it would be a Binary Search tree else not.
+Answer: We perform the in-order traversal on the binary tree and store each visited element in an array.
+If we get a sorted array, it would be a Binary Search tree.